wpswings/pdf-generator-for-wp/README.txt

 **4) Add Footer Customizations**
 Our latest plugin brings in the footer customization options for you.
 You can now add the post name, post date, and author name to the pages of your generated PDF files.

-**5) Dispaly More Images In a Row**
+**5) Display More Images In a Row**
-We have solved for displaying your post or product images in a better format in our latest update for the PDF creator plugin.
+We have solved displaying your post or product images in a better format in our latest update for the PDF creator plugin.
 You can now display more than one image in a row using the functionalities of this PDF plugin by turning on the setting from the body settings tab.

 **6) Control The Display Of Functionality**